York, Maine: History

 First settled by Europeans in 1624, the plantation was originally called Agamenticus, the Abenaki term for the York River, which also was the name given to the hill, visible from sea.

 In 1638, settlers changed the name to Bristol after Bristol, England, from which they had immigrated.
 Envisioning a great city arising from the wilderness, Sir Ferdinando Gorges, lord proprietor of Maine under the Plymouth patent, named the capital of his province Gorgeana.

 On March 1, 1642, by charter of King Charles I, Gorgeana became the first incorporated city in America.

 Following Gorges' death, the Massachusetts Bay Colony claimed his dominion.
 In 1652, York, Massachusetts, was incorporated from a portion of Gorgeana, making it the second oldest town in Maine after Kittery, incorporated two years earlier.
 It was named for York, England; however, control of the region was contested between New England and New France, which incited Native Americans to attack English settlements throughout the French and Indian Wars.

+In 1662, the Crown ruled that Massachusetts Bay exceeded its charter and established a new government in Wells, Maine.
+The Royal Commission of 1664 visited York and created a new royalist government.
+In 1668, Major General John Leverett and Richard Waldron, on the authority of the Boston government, led a counter-coup to reincorporate York.
+On July 14, 1668 they led a squadron of 12 cavalrymen into York where they deposed the officials and swore in new military officers and court officials.